-• Wet pipe: Most common for single-family homes.
-Moderate material cost, minimal maintenance.
+• Wet pipe: Common in single-family homes, offering moderate material costs and minimal maintenance.

-• Dry pipe: Needed for garages or attic spaces exposed to freezing.
-Adds cost for specialized valves and piping.
+• Dry pipe: Suitable for areas exposed to freezing, requiring specialized valves and piping, increasing costs.

-• Pre-action or foam: Rare in residential but occasionally requested for high-value collections.
-Highest per-square-foot cost.
+• Pre-action or foam: Rare in residential settings, but used for high-value collections, with the highest per-square-foot cost.

-• CPVC: Cost-effective, quick to install, suitable for most code jurisdictions.
+• CPVC: Cost-effective and quick to install, suitable for most jurisdictions.

-• Copper: Higher upfront cost, desired in luxury builds or when CPVC exposure to sunlight is a concern.
+• Copper: Higher upfront cost, preferred in luxury builds or when CPVC exposure to sunlight is a concern.

-• PEX: Growing in popularity; flexible piping cuts labor hours, but local approvals vary.
+• PEX: Increasingly popular due to flexible piping, reducing labor hours, though local approvals vary.

 1. 2,400-sq-ft single-story, CPVC wet system at $2.75/sf = $6,600